LenweSaralonde/Musician/README.md

 Support
 -------
 If you like Musician and want to support its development, you can [become a patron](https://musician.lenwe.io/patreon) or just [make a donation](https://musician.lenwe.io/paypal).

+Special thanks to the supporters of the project:
+Grayson Mountbatten / ChanceTheCheetah / Selena - WRA / Crisellianna